ParedesGab/PP1/README.md

   * It presents the symbiosis of *Laxus* and Thiosymbion.

-  * It intends to make the topic of symbiosis easy to understand, by:
+  * It intends to make this topic easy to understand, by:
     * Presenting it as a love story - it is after all, a relationship.

-    * Using the analogy of wearing a winter coat, so to make it clearer that the bacteria live on the surface.
+    * Using the analogy of wearing a coat, because the bacteria live on the surface.

   * It highlights the extraordinary features of this partnership, including fun facts to make the content more enjoyable.